 There are a few different, common procedures that are done to fix the ACL tear.
 We've listed them below, as well as some pros/cons of each, and their relative prices.

 IsoLock CrCL: Another variant of this surgery is known as the tightrope technique.
 This technique has been around for about 5 years.
 The idea behind this surgery is to recreate the torn ligament with an artificial one.
 The material used is high-strength and is used extensively in human surgeries.
 It is resistant to stretching or breaking.
-The reported complication rates and clinical outcomes are similar to the TPLO surgery.
 The benefit to this surgery is that no bones are cut, so the procedure is less invasive or painful.
-The downside is a slightly higher infection rate.
+The downside is a slightly higher infection rate than the TPLO surgery.
 The overall cost at our clinic is $3,500.